-A 2010 study suggests that hormones might have something to do with it.
+A suggests that hormones might have something to do with it.
 The level of the female hormone estrogen decreases in a woman’s body after menopause.
 Researchers believe that the hormone protects the brains of young women from damage.
 But as levels plunge in older age, brain cells become more vulnerable to the disease.

 The Alzheimer’s Association states that scientists have found a link between traumatic brain injury and a greater risk of dementia.
 After a traumatic injury, your brain creates large amounts of beta amyloid.
 This is the same protein that develops into the damaging plaques that are a hallmark of Alzheimer’s.

 There’s one difference: After a traumatic brain injury, beta amyloid, although present, doesn’t clump into plaques.
 However, the damage may increase the risk of them doing so later in life.